Disco Ensemble: The Island of Disco Ensemble (2010)

 Their fourth studio album The Island of Disco Ensemble was released on May, 26th 2010.
 First single from the album White Flag For Peace was released and aired in the Finnish radio channel YleX on 15 February 2010.

 Warriors (2012)

 Disco Ensemble announced the release of an album in 2012.
 The song "Your Shadow" was released ahead of the album in March.
 On August 20 the first single "Second Soul" premiered on YleX Radio.
 On August 21, the band revealed that the album was entitled Warriors, with the album being released on September 21.
 "Second Soul" was then officially released on August 22.

 Afterlife (2017) and Farewell tour

 Disco Ensemble released their sixth album "Afterlife" on January 27, 2017, again through Fullsteam records.
 Their final tour, named the Last Nights Out – The Farewell Tour, was from 25 October 2018 to 8 December 2018.
-The final 9 dates of the tour were held at the Tavastia Klubi in Helsinki, Finland.
+The final 9 days of the tour were held at the Tavastia Klubi in Helsinki, Finland.